davebenson/doom4-walkthrough/README.md

 ARGENT CELL 3.1 is found in the corner, in front of a defunct door.

 SECRET 3.3 is the classic doom level.
 From the yellow keycard area, look back on the walkway you came in on.
 There should be a box/crate on its right side.
-On the side of that is a Lever, which will open a door in the fight area that enters Classic Map "Doom - Nuclear Plant".
+On the side of that is a Lever, which will open a door in the fight area that enters CLASSIC MAP 3.1 "Doom - Nuclear Plant".

 ## Mission 3: Using the Yellow Keycard
 As you approach the yellow keycard door, a Hell Knight will surprise you.